 The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

-It looked better in reality.
+It looks better in person.

 Arrival